Bruges Group: Founding

 Founded in February 1989, the Bruges Group's original aim was to promote the idea of a less centralised European structure than what they felt was emerging in Brussels.
 It was established by Lord Harris of High Cross and Oxford University student Patrick Robertson in response to Margaret Thatcher's Bruges speech to the College of Europe in September 1988, during which she remarked that:

 I want to see us work more closely on the things we can do better together than alone.
 Europe is stronger when we do so, whether it be in trade, in defence or in our relations with the rest of the world.
 But working more closely together does not require power to be centralised in Brussels or decisions to be taken by an appointed bureaucracy. … We have not successfully rolled back the frontiers of the state in Britain, only to see them re-imposed at a European level with a European super-state exercising a new dominance from Brussels.

 Thatcher had cooperated with European Commission president Jacques Delors and supported the Single European Act, but in 1988 became Eurosceptic after realizing that a single market would cause political integration.
 Research institutes such as the Bruges Group quickly began to focus on Eurosceptic opinions in Britain and opposition to Delors.
 The Group is considered to be the common ancestor of the many British eurosceptic parties and groups that emerged in the 1990s.
 Since then, the Group has expanded its research agenda to include alternative international relationships for the United Kingdom and a complete restructuring of Britain's relationship with other European countries.
-Since its founding, it has been at the forefront of policy debates, supported by members of the British and of the European Parliaments.
+Since its founding, it has been at the forefront of policy debates, supported by British MPs as well as Members of the European Parliament.

 The group was a rallying point for rebellious backbench Conservative MPs during House of Commons debates over the Maastricht Treaty in 1992.

 Lord Ralph Harris, who had been general director of the Institute of Economic Affairs 1957 to 1988, was chairman from 1989 until 1991 when he was replaced by professor Kenneth Minogue.